NickChlam/nflScores/README.md

 # NFL Scores

-This project is a pet project that uses a node API running a mongo database with an Angular front end to automate a weekly pickEm game.
+This project uses a node API running a mongo database with an Angular front end to automate a weekly pickEm game powered by python.
 What is the PickEm game you ask?
 A pickEm is quite simple, you pick the winner of each matchup and submit.
 The individual that guesses the highest number of correct matchups wins.

 ## Development server